greenarmor/bamboo/README.md

 ### Guiding principles

-* Preserve the dot-notation CLI identity—no Artisan-style names or Laravel-like folder structures.
+* Preserve the dot-notation CLI.
 * Keep the core small and fast: HTTP server, router, dependency injection, configuration, and logging stay in the core; everything else ships as opt-in modules.